Maximilian-Winter/pytonium/readme.md

 # This class expose three methods as an endpoint of a javascript binding, and they get called on the test website.
-# The functions need to be defined with a parameter, in case the function is called with arguments.
 class MyApi:

     def __init__(self):